 - The person is under indictment for or has been convicted of any felony offense of violence or the illegal possession, use, sale, administration, distribution, or trafficking in any drug of abuse.

-If you or a loved one is dealing with a possession of a firearm charge in central Ohio, the Joslyn Law Firm is prepared to help your through this difficult process.
-Committed to preserving your rights as a an Ohio and United States citizen, Brian Joslyn can be counted on to provide quality legal representation in what is most likely a stressful point in time for you.
+If you or a loved one is dealing with possession of a firearm charge in central Ohio, the Joslyn Law Firm is prepared to help you through this difficult process.
+Committed to preserving your rights as an Ohio and United States citizen, Brian Joslyn can be counted on to provide quality legal representation in what is most likely a stressful point in time for you.

 Call (614) 444-1900 to schedule a free and confidential consultation to discuss your case in detail with Brian.

 Joslyn Law Firm: Gun & Weapon Crimes Attorneys in Columbus, OH

 The Joslyn Law Firm proudly represents individuals in and around the central Ohio cities of Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville, and Ashville.